joshuaskelly/lutr/README.md

 ## Contribute

-You want to help make lutr better?
+Want to help make lutr better?
 High-five!
 Feel free to submit a pull request.

-Did you make something mind-blowingly awesome using lutr?
+Make something mind-blowingly awesome using lutr?
 Right on!
 Do share the awesomeness with me.

 ## Credit